IsacKun220/com1001/README.md

 The repository consists of three main directories:

 * `code-examples` contains code examples referenced in lectures.
 These examples may also be useful to refer to when building your team projects.
-To get them running on Codio, see the [README.md](code-examples/) in the directory.
+[Follow this link for instructions on how to get them running on Codio.](code-examples/)

 * `practicals` contains information for each week's practical session.